SARS-CoV-2 Omicron variant: Spread

 By 6 December, Malaysia confirmed its first case of the variant.
 The case was a South African student entering to study at a private university.
 In Namibia, 18 cases out of 19 positive COVID-19 samples that had been collected between 11 and 26 November were found to be Omicron, indicating a high level of prevalence in the country.
 Fiji also confirmed two positive cases of the variant.
-They travelled from Nigeria arriving in Fiji on November 25.
+They travelled from Nigeria arriving in Fiji on 25 November.

-On 9 December, Richard Mihigo, coordinator of the World Health Organisation's Immunisation and Vaccine Development Programme for Africa, announced that Africa accounted for 46% of reported cases of the Omicron variant globally.
+In December, Richard Mihigo, coordinator of the World Health Organization's Immunisation and Vaccine Development Programme for Africa, announced that Africa accounted for 46% of reported cases of the Omicron variant globally.

 On 13 December, the first death of a person with Omicron was reported in the UK.

 On 16 December, New Zealand confirmed its first case of the Omicron variant, an individual who had traveled from Germany via Dubai.

 The first death of a person with Omicron was reported in Germany on 23 December and in Australia on 27 December.

 By Christmas 2021, the Omicron Strain became dominant in the US.

 On 3 January 2022, South Korea reported the first two deaths of people who tested positive post mortem for Omicron.

+In February 2022, Omicron accounted for 98% of publicly available genetic sequences worldwide.

-On 29 March 2022, Omicron subvariant BA.2 overtook BA.1 and became the dominant strain in the U.S.
+On 29 March 2022, Omicron subvariant BA.2 overtook BA.1 and became the dominant strain in the US.

 As of May 2022, BA.2.12.1 was spreading in the US and two new subvariants of Omicron named BA.4 and BA.5, first detected in January 2022, spread in South Africa.
 All 3 subvariants have spike protein mutations of L452 and elude immunity from prior BA1 infection.

+In March 2023, without seeing a reduction in the threat to public health, the WHO stopped classifying Omicron as a variant of concern (VOC) in order to maintain this classification only for new threats.
+Instead, the WHO classified its subvariants as variants of interest (VOIs) and under monitoring (VUMs).